Extra Fields

 The score AnkiMorphs determined the card to have

-Here is an example where all the extra-fields have been selected:
+Here is an example card where all the extra-fields have been selected:

 extra_fields_example_output.png